 There are four relationship attachment styles:

-In today’s post, I’ll discuss the secure attachment style in friendship.
+In today’s post, I’ll discuss the fearful attachment style and how it show up within the context of friendship.

 The concept of attachment styles comes from Attachment Theory, originated by psychoanalyst John Bowlby.
 Attachment Theory examines the relationship between a child and their parent or primary caregiver, and explains how a child’s attachment to their parent or caregiver impacts the child’s behavior in other relationships in life, such as with partners or friends.

-Do you have personal experience with a secure attachment style in friendships or other relationships?
+Do you have personal experience with a fearful attachment style in friendships or other relationships?
 Feel free to share in the comments.

 Levine, A. & Heller, R. Attached (2010).
 New York, NY: Penguin.